 The aromatic edible bark that is consumed globally, Cinnamon is the world’s most used baking spice.
 You may be familiar with using ground cinnamon but how to you use cinnamon sticks and is it any better than the ground version?
 Lets find out.

-But did you know that uses of cinnamon sticks is perhaps far greater than cinnamon powder.
+But did you know that the uses of cinnamon sticks is perhaps far greater than cinnamon powder?

 Cinnamon is an ancient spice that comes from the inner bark of several species of tropical evergreen tree called cinnamomum genus.

 Strips of the inner bark are carefully dried until they curl into rolls known as cinnamon sticks or quills.

 Primarily native to China and Sri-lanka, cinnamon is now grown in many tropical climate countries of Asia, Europe and Americas.

 Interestingly cinnamon spice is a loose relative of bay leaves as they belong to the laurel tree family heritage.

 Depending on the types of tree they originate from , there are different types of cinnamon used for cooking and available in the market.
 It may be useful to know the difference to help you choose your best cinnamon type.

 Cinnamon In Other Languages